safak45xx/Blurfox/README.md

 ------------------
 ![Ekran Resmi 2024-02-22 17 50 44](https://github.com/safak45xx/Blurfox-MacOS-/assets/141409983/ab941290-004e-47c1-b6fa-2f7dda98179c)

 The new feature - why limit it to just the browser blur?
-I've applied the blur effect to popular sites with the same design style (currently only Reddit).
+I've applied the blur effect to popular sites with the same design style.

 To see more [sites](https://github.com/safak45xx/Blurfox-MacOS-/blob/main/Custom-Websites.md)